Wiredcraft/lunr-chinese/README.md

 ## Description
 Build based on [lunr v0.72](https://github.com/olivernn/lunr.js) and [nodejieba](https://github.com/yanyiwu/nodejieba), add chinese tokenize and search available to lunr.

+> The lib not use the lunr v2+ is for the lunr v2+ changes the tokenize method mainly, and which is an improve of the performance for English only, not suitable for Chinese.

 new method
 `lunr.init(idx, data, path)`